anastasiiaoshega513/craft-beer-catalogue/README.md

-# Craft Beer Shop API
+# Craft Beer Catalogue API

 Backend API for a craft beer shop built with FastAPI.

 This repository contains the backend part of a team project.
-The project is currently in progress and is being developed by a team that includes a backend developer, frontend developer, project manager, data analyst, QA tester, and designer.
+The project is currently in progress and is being developed by a team that includes a backend developer, frontend developer, project manager, data analyst, QA tester, and UI/UX designer.

 The API covers user authentication, email account activation, password reset, JWT-based access and refresh tokens, beer catalogue features, and cart functionality for both guest and authenticated users.